-Broadcasting System (WBS) !) and have been involved in the development
+System (WBS) !) and have been involved in the development of innovative

 which was then acquired by Infoseek and subsequently integrated into Disney's

-to develop an educational gaming web site.
-Two years later I joined
+develop an educational gaming web site.
+Two years later I joined a

 In mid-1999 Mike Fremont and I acquired an inoperative Digital PDP-8/I, and with the help of Mike Fox we restored it to working order (notice the machine happily blinking its lights here!).
 About 22 burned-out incandescent lamps were replaced, along with damaged power cabling, a cracked back plane power bus, and a flaked out power supply.
 It has 8K of CORE memory, and can run at nearly a blazing 1 MIPS.
 We established remote Internet connectivity in which we telnet to a Linux box, and from there connect to the 8's teletype console.
 The machine now runs 4K Chess (!) along with FOCAL 1969.